-Mr. Cary has been recognized in the 2010-13 editions of The Best Lawyers in America in White Collar Criminal Defense and in the 2013 edition of The Best Lawyers in America as the Bet-the-Company Litigation Lawyer of the Year for Washington, D.C.; as one of "Washington's Top Lawyers" by Washingtonian magazine (2009 and 2011); as a commercial litigation local "litigation star" in the 2012 edition of Benchmark Litigation; and in the 2012 edition of Chambers as a “rising star” in commercial litigation.
-In 2011, the National Law Journal named Mr. Cary and his partner, Brendan Sullivan, to its six-person list of the country’s “Most Influential Lawyers” in the area of White Collar Criminal Defense.
+Mr. Cary has been recognized in the 2010-15 editions of The Best Lawyers in America in white collar criminal defense and in the 2013 edition of The Best Lawyers in America as the Bet-the-Company Litigation Lawyer of the Year for Washington, D.C.; as one of "Washington's Top Lawyers" by Washingtonian magazine (2009, 2011, and 2015); as a commercial litigation local "litigation star" in the 2012-2016 editions of Benchmark Litigation and as a “national star” in the 2015 edition of Benchmark Litigation; in the 2012 edition of Chambers as a “rising star” in commercial litigation; as a leading lawyer in white collar crime and government investigations in the 2013-2015 editions of Chambers, and in the 2015 edition of The Legal 500.
+In 2011, The National Law Journal named Mr. Cary and his partner, Brendan Sullivan, to its six-person list of the country’s “Most Influential Lawyers” in the area of white collar criminal defense.
+Mr. Cary is a Fellow of the American Bar Foundation and Litigation Counsel of America.
+In 2015, The National Law Journal named Mr. Cary a "White Collar Crime Trailblazer."

 Mr. Cary is a frequent speaker on criminal law, legal ethics and professional liability.
-His speaking engagements have included both the Seventh Circuit and District of Columbia judicial conferences.
-Mr. Cary teaches trial advocacy at Georgetown University Law Center, and has lectured at a number of other law schools, including Duke and Yale.
+His speaking engagements have included the Sixth Circuit, the Seventh Circuit, and the District of Columbia judicial conferences.
+Mr. Cary has taught Federal White Collar Crime and Trial Advocacy at Georgetown University Law Center and Defending a Criminal Case at Vanderbilt Law School this fall.
+He has lectured at a number of other law schools, including Duke and Yale.
 He serves on the Lawyers Committee of the Innocence Project and the Advisory Committee for the National White Collar Criminal Defense College at Stetson Law, and was appointed by the Virginia Supreme Court to its faculty to teach professionalism to new lawyers.
-Mr. Cary has served on the boards of a number of Washington-area charities, including the boards of the Juvenile Diabetes Research Foundation and the Mid-Atlantic Innocence Project.
-He currently chairs the Governing Board of the National Cathedral School.
-Mr. Cary is married and has two daughters.
+He currently serves on the American Bar Association’s Criminal Justice Standards Task Force charged with updating the ABA’s Discovery Standards.